FTI PROGRAM:

 - All rental fees must be paid on the island by cash, check, or credit card.

-- Canoe rentals are subject to weather and river conditions, and will be decided day of the rental.
+- Canoe rentals are subject to weather and river conditions and will be decided on the day of the rental.

 - Canoes are stored in the back of the Dining Hall and taken through the Boat House area to the river.